-1. Professional Development: Providing Professional Development (PD) for teachers and partners in effective instructional practices focusing on STEM integration and Project Based Learning (PBL);
+1. Professional Development: Provide feedback regarding Professional Development (PD) for teachers and partners in effective instructional practices focusing on STEM integration and Project Based Learning (PBL);

-- 2. Student STEM Experiences: Supporting STEM learning experiences for K-14 students by providing connections to STEM professionals in the classroom and in the field, equipment and resources for carrying out STEM related activities, and opportunities to showcase student created designs and STEM projects; - 3.
-Networking: Creating a STEM network of resources, programs, and professionals to support STEM learning for K-14 students, including a website which will serve as a clearinghouse or conduit for connecting business and community resources with educators, parents and students.
+- 2. STEM Experiences: Identify opportunities and supportiSTEM learning experiences for students and youth by providing connections to STEM professionals in the classroom, out of school providers and in the field, equipment and resources for carrying out STEM related activities, and opportunities to showcase student created designs and STEM projects; - 3.
+Communications: Help create a STEM network of resources, programs, and professionals to support STEM learning for students and youth, including a website which serves as a clearinghouse or conduit for connecting business and community resources with educators, parents and students.
+Assist with marketing strategy and social media campaigns. - 4.
+Sustainability: Identify potential funding sources and other opportunities from all sectors and support grant-writing efforts. - 5.
+Data Management: Identify baseline data to be collected, assist in the dissemination of disaggregated data to partners, and advise on common measures.